tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-pay.md

 ---
-title: "How to Pay Stakers"
+title: "How to Pay Delegators"
 weight: 1
 type: docs
-summary: How to pay delegators/stakers using TezPay
+summary: How to Pay Delegators Using TezPay
 ---

 ## Using TezPay